 What to Know About Town Services: updated July 26, 2021

 By Dana Levenberg, Town Supervisor

 The Municipal Building is open to the public from 9am to 2:30pm Monday through Friday.
-The Town Clerk's Office has also continued their efforts to digitize forms, making them easy to complete and submit online.
-For example, you can now submit an application for a Marriage License (Click here to fill out the application).
+The Town Clerk's Office has continued their efforts to digitize forms, making them easy to complete and submit online.
+For example, you can now submit an application for a Marriage License online (Click here to fill out the application).
 The Town Clerk will be in touch with applicants for specific follow-up instructions.
 To contact a specific Town Department, please select the preferred department from the left-hand sidebar on the home page.

 COVID-19 vaccines are available at many sites across Ossining.
 To schedule an appointment for a vaccine through New York State, visit the state website and select "get started."
 The Ossining Volunteer Ambulance Corp (OVAC) is holding vaccine pop-ups and they can also administer vaccines in your home if you are homebound or nervous about the shot.
 You can call OVAC to schedule an appointment at 914-941-9196.
 You can also call a local pharmacy to schedule an appointment for a vaccine.
 All New York residents age 12 and older can sign up for an appointment.
 Westchester County is managing a dashboard showing current vaccination rates in the County.
 There is no cost for the vaccine and you cannot pay to reserve an appointment.
 Testing is available at many sites across Ossining.
 Residents can also use the Find a Test Site Near You feature on the New York State website.